 Another point I should clarify is that O’Neil’s method is an approach to growth investing.
 There are other approaches to growth investing, including just to pick a few growth funds and make regular monthly contributions.
-If you want to find out more about growth investing including other approaches, check here.
+Here is an article that explains different approaches to growth investing.

-If after reading this you do want to learn and apply the CAN SLIM method, then you will need your own copy of “How to Make Money in Stocks” by William O’Neil because as he says, you probably will need to read it a few times.
-You can buy a copy at BOOKS-A-MILLION here.
+If after reading this you do want to learn and apply the CAN SLIM method, then you will need your own copy of “How to Make Money in Stocks” by William O’Neil because as he says, you probably will need to read it a few times

 Answers to questions